 How to finance property development involves considering building different layers of funding, typically known as the capital stack.
 Most property developers and investors buy an asset using a combination of equity and debt.
-The funding spectrum ranges from purely equity at one end and purely debt at the other.
+Funding spectrums (up to 100% development finance) range from purely equity at one end and purely debt at the other.
 How far you go towards one end of the spectrum or the other determines your returns, in a linear fashion.
 The higher the risk, the higher the ultimate returns, all things being equal.

 In the capital stack the most expensive slice of finance is equity.
 Debt will likely be secured against the underlying property by way of a charge.
 This provides downside protection – should anything go wrong, the debt is usually the first in line to repaid.
 The amount of protection usually depends on the loan-to-value (LTV) ratio.
 The higher the LTV the higher the protection.